OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

 # Resources

+* Students are free to choose whichever course they like, but some benefits are studying from the same source as others as follows:
+  * This is the servers' purpose (mentoring each other as our questions will be around the same course, and it will be easier to find an answer); Otherwise, Won't be any different from Coursera's Discussion forum which doesn't help much and takes time for your question to be answered.
+  * Collected efforts (for picking a specific course objectively) will cover blind spots that each one has, and it will be likely better than each one picking his course & wasting efforts on course comparison.

+### Courses

-## Computer Science
+#### Computer Science

-### Rooadmaps
+##### Roadmaps

-Briefly, ACU provides currently only two roadmaps for computer science: (Both follows [OSSU](https://github.com/ossu/computer-science) courses guidelines)
+Briefly, ACU provides currently only two roadmaps for computer science: (Both follow [OSSU](https://github.com/ossu/computer-science) courses guidelines which is IEEE CS2013 Guidelines while being free and interactive (autograder for assignments and final project/exam))

 1. OSSU.
 2. CS Fundamentals: Essential knowledge for all subfields (career paths).
 Similar to Gen-Ed.